Patechoc/codelabs/basics-visualization-VueJS.md

 * define the properties of this SVG object in Vue.js
 * use Vue transforms to replicate multiple rectangles
 * inject some javascript to build a bar chart with Vue.js and your simple SVG.
-* finally introduce methods in Vue.js to keep the logic out of the HTML as much as possible.
+* introduce methods in Vue.js to keep the logic out of the HTML as much as possible.

 ### Prerequisites